Frequently Asked Questions

 Concession rates are available for students or seniors.
 Please enquire.

-• Unlike many counsellors I have chosen not to use AI in my practice.
+1/ I have chosen not to use AI in my practice.
 I do not store your intake form, client notes, or any other personal information on digital platforms- and I do not record sessions or use AI to transcribe sessions.

-• Upon reserving your chosen time, you will receive an automated email with a Google Meet link (ignore this link if you are attending in person).
+2. You will receive an automated email with a Google Meet link (ignore this link if you are attending in person).

 • We can discuss a mutually agreeable time for any additional appointments at the conclusion of your first session, and I can reserve those dates and times on your behalf.